cxengage/cxengage.github.io/README.md

 * Twilio SID
 * Twilio token

+This is configured via the Integrations link in the CxEngage UI.

 With the Twilio endpoint, you can send either sms or phone calls.
 The keyword to use for each of it is